Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 The Progressive format, aka The Round Robin format, is commonly used at fundraisers and social events.
 It is also seen in completive tournaments.
-It is popular because after every round partnerships will change.
+It is popular because after every round the partnership will change.
 By alternating partners, this format provides an opportunity to make new friends or reunite with old pals.
-Teams play a total of 8 hands per round.
-Because of this the games in each round typically finish around the same time.
+Teams play a total of 8 hands per round (game).

-1) 1 Euchre card deck for each table.
-(A Pinochle Deck may be split to make 2 Euchre decks).
+1) A Euchre card deck for each table.

 2) Progressive Score Sheets, 1 for each player